GovTechSG/adex-ug/User Guide/Dashboard.md

 User join to other organisation team. **For example**, a Govtech member can join to any NEA team, Govtech member need to wait for NEA to approve.

-NEA team admin, receive the **join team** request email notification.
+NEA team admin received the **join team** request email notification.

  ![Image not Available](/assets/Fig105_9.png)

-Govtech team member will receive the Join team approved email notification from NEA.
+Govtech team member will receive join team approved email notification from NEA.

   ![Image not Available](/assets/Fig105_10.png)